sjkp/Microsoft-teams-docs/CONTRIBUTING.md

-﻿# Contribute to Microsoft Teams SDK Documentation
+﻿# Contribute to Microsoft Teams developer documentation

 Thank you for your interest in Microsoft Teams developer documentation!